-The UK NSC policy on Thyroid disease screening in adults
+The UK NSC recommendation on Thyroid disease screening in adults

 More about Thyroid disease

 Thyroid disease is a medical condition impairing the function of the thyroid.